Polynomial argmin for recovery and approximation of multivariate discontinuous functions

 A typical and important application is concerned with classification in data analysis and supervised learning, where powerful deep learning methods have obtained impressive results and success stories.
 However, such powerful methods still have some limitations (even for learning continuous functions, let alone discontinuous functions).
 Indeed for instance and quoting \cite{siam-news-2}, \emph{`` Despite many results that establish the existence of Neural Nets (NNs) with excellent approximation properties, algorithms that can compute these NNs only exist in specific cases."} That is, no training algorithm can obtain them in the general case.
 For an interesting discussion about such limits (instability, accuracy, etc.) the interested reader is referred to \cite{siam-news-1,siam-news-2} and references therein.
-For learning discontinuous functions by neural networks, \cite{bernardo} proposes a tailored architecture; however this approach requires the knowledge of the discontinuities locations and is limited to univariate problems.
+For learning discontinuous functions by neural networks, \cite{bernardo} proposes a tailored architecture; however this approach requires knowledge of discontinuity locations and is limited to univariate problems.

-In this paper we provide an alternative approximation technique aimed at dealing with such discontinuities and the Gibbs phenomenon, which are large oscillations of the approximation near the discontinuity points, see e.g. \cite[Chapter 9]{atap}.
-In particular, we show that our class of approximants can model exactly multivariate piecewise polynomial functions and can approximate with arbitrary accuracy other discontinuous functions.
+{This paper is a follow-up (but non trivial extension) of \cite{constructive-1}.
+We provide an alternative approximation technique aimed at dealing with such discontinuities and the Gibbs phenomenon, which are large oscillations of the approximation near the discontinuity points, see e.g. \cite[Chapter 9]{atap}.
+In particular, we show that our class of approximants can model exactly multivariate piecewise polynomial functions and can approximate with arbitrary accuracy other discontinuous functions.}